Guilhermesfl/coding-challenge/bonus/README.md

 # Web FrontEnd for Absence Manager

-The goal when developing this part of the project was to provide a better way to visualize the data return from the API developed in the js_edition folder.
+The goal when developing this part of the project was to provide a better way to visualize the data return from the API developed in the js_edition or ruby_edition project.
 The FrontEnd was developed using ReactJS.

 ### Installation and usage